r-dube/pickingflowers/india.md

 The intent of the hack - wheter it was to collect information on ZTE or to frame ZTE as an unreliable supplier - is unclear.
 However, the incident does make clear Huawei's willingness to go beyond legal avenues in India.

+In more recent years, several other countries have publicly attributed espionage activities to Huawei \[4a\].
+Indian regulators and decision makers have likely taken notice of news on Huawei in these countries.

 ## Chinese military operations in the Himalayas
 Indian government officials have long been suspicious of Chinese companies, given tension along the long Himalayan border between India and China.
 In 2009, the Indian government temporarily disallowed BSNL from deploying equipment from Chinese vendors in some Indian states.